End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the

 \section{Shower Classification}

-For reference, we recap our earlier results \cite{acat} in end-to-end classification of electromagnetic showers, or particle identification in the ECAL.
-Using the same image construction techniques described in Section \ref{sec:Images}, we successfully discriminated electron- ($e^-$) vs. photon- ($\gamma$) induced showers with ECAL Barrel images.
-While not such a practical concern when track information is taken into account, when the ECAL information is taken in isolation, to first approximation, electron- and photon-induced showers appear identical.
-Indeed, it is only through higher-order effects like bremsstrahlung (due to the electron's interaction with the CMS solenoid) that the electron shower becomes slightly smeared and asymmetric in $\phi$---an effect that is practically impossible to discern by eye.
+For reference, we recap our earlier results \cite{acat} in end-to-end classification of electromagnetic showers.
+This illustrates how the same image construction techniques described in Section \ref{sec:Images} can be used to do particle identification as part of a more conventional, factorized event classification workflow.
+Using just the ECAL barrel section, we successfully discriminated simulated electron- ($e^-$) vs. photon- ($\gamma$) induced showers.
+While not a practical task when track information is taken into account, when the ECAL information is taken in isolation, electron- and photon-induced showers appear nearly identical.
+Through higher-order effects such as bremsstrahlung due to the electron's interaction with the Tracker material, and bending from the CMS solenoid, that the electron shower becomes slightly smeared and asymmetric in $\phi$---an effect that is practically impossible to discern by eye.

-In Table \ref{table:ShowerClass}, we present the best-in-category results of using Convolutional Neural Network-based (\textbf{CNN}), Convolutional Long Short-Term Memory-based (\textbf{Conv-LSTM}) Recurrent Neural Networks \cite{convlstm}, and Fully-Connected Neural Networks (\textbf{FCN}) on 32$\times$32 ECAL images centered on the shower maximum constructed out of various raw data inputs.
-These indicate a preference for convolutional-based architectures and suggest it is sufficient to use reconstructed hit energies (see Section \ref{subsec:reco}) to attain best results.
-Moreover, the range of these scores serves to illustrate just how sensitive end-to-end classifiers are at processing raw detector information even when the showers appear indistinguishable to the naked eye.
+In Table \ref{table:ShowerClass}, we present the best-in-category results of using CNN-based (\textbf{CNN}), convolutional long short-term memory-based (\textbf{Conv-LSTM}) recurrent neural networks \cite{convlstm}, and fully-connected neural networks (\textbf{FCN}) on 32$\times$32 ECAL images centered on the shower maximum constructed out of various low-level data inputs.
+Our results suggest a preference for convolutional-based architectures, and that it is sufficient to use reconstructed hit energies (see Section \ref{subsec:reco}) to attain best results.
+Moreover, the range of these scores serves to illustrate how sensitive end-to-end classifiers are at processing low-level detector information even when the showers appear indistinguishable to the naked eye.